alan-turing-institute/rds-course/coursebook/modules/m2/2-15-MissingData.md

 Unfortunately, missing values are rarely MCAR.

+Note that whilst we can falsify the hypothesis that data are MCAR, we cannot confirm it.

 #### Missing At Random (MAR)

-TODO: better example
-TODO: dropping/imputation

-Slightly confusingly named, in MAR data missingness is related to observed data but not the missing values themselves, e.g. a person does not attend an academic exam because they are too unwell to travel and we also have their health records.
+Slightly confusingly named, in MAR data missingness is related to observed data but not the missing values themselves, e.g. a person does not attend an academic exam because they are too unwell to travel **and** we also have their health records.

+MAR data allows the prediction of missing values based on complete rows.
+However, as ever, imputation should be approached with caution!

+Classification of missing data as MAR should be done with care and will rely on domain knowledge.

 #### Missing Not At Random (MNAR)

 The missingness is related to what is missing, e.g. a person does not attend a health assessment because they are too unwell to travel.

-TODO: dropping/imputation
+When data is MNAR no methods exist to handle this missingness appropriately (Sterne et al. 2009)..

+**We cannot test whether data is MAR vs MNAR as the data required is missing**.

 ## References

 Mimi Onuoha.
 (2021).
 On Missing Data Sets. https://github.com/MimiOnuoha/missing-datasets (Original work published 2016)

+Sterne, J. A., White, I. R., Carlin, J. B., Spratt, M., Royston, P., Kenward, M. G., ... & Carpenter, J. R. (2009).
+Multiple imputation for missing data in epidemiological and clinical research: potential and pitfalls.
+Bmj, 338.